Entropic equality for worst-case work at any protocol speed: Cutting the work-tail, as well as the state-tail

 These sets are depicted in Fig. \ref{fig:trajectories}.
-We shall call the worst-case work in the set of interest $w^0_{IN,IN}$
+We shall call the worst-case work in the set of interest $w^0_{IN,IN}$.

-{\bf The worst-case work in that set---}We now derive the worst-case work in that set of trajectories, i.e. we maximise the work cost $w$ over that set of interest.
-We shall for the first part draw inspiration from an argument in~\cite{YungerHalpernGDV14} concerning scenarios where Crooks' Theorem holds.
+{\bf {\em The worst-case work in that set}---}We now derive the worst-case work in the set of trajectories of interest: We maximize the work cost $w$ over that set of interest.
+We shall, for the first part, draw inspiration from an argument, in~\cite{YungerHalpernGDV14}, concerning scenarios governed by Crooks' Theorem.
 Take the initial state of the forwards process to be $\rho_0=\widetilde{\gamma}$; and the initial state of the reverse process as $\gamma=e^{-\beta H(\lambda_f)}/Z_f$.

-Maximize Crooks' Theorem over the support of $p_{\fwd}(w)$~\cite{YungerHalpernGDV14}:
+Maximize Crooks' Theorem over the support of $\tilde{p}_{\fwd}(w)$~\cite{YungerHalpernGDV14}:

-The RHS is monotonic in $w$, so maximizing the RHS over the support of $p_{\fwd}(w)$ leads to the maximum $w$-value $w^0$.
+The RHS is monotonic in $w$, so maximizing the RHS over the support of $\tilde{p}_{\fwd}(w)$ leads to the maximum $w$-value $w^0$.
 Taking the logarithm and recalling the $D_\infty$ definition yields~\cite{YungerHalpernGDV14},

-Now, we cut off the work tail by defining a cut-off probability distribution $ \widetilde{p}_{\fwd}^{\epsilon}(w) := 0$, if $w\leq \widetilde{w}^{\epsilon}$ and $\frac{ \widetilde{p}_{\fwd}(w) }{ 1-\epsilon }$, otherwise wherein $\widetilde{w}^{\epsilon}$ denotes the work guaranteed up to probability $\epsilon$ if $\widetilde{\gamma}$ is the initial state.
+Now, we cut off the work tail by defining a cut-off probability distribution $ \widetilde{p}_{\fwd}^{\epsilon}(w) := 0$, if $w\geq \widetilde{w}^{\epsilon}$ and $\frac{ \widetilde{p}_{\fwd}(w) }{ 1-\epsilon }$, otherwise, wherein $\widetilde{w}^{\epsilon}$ denotes the work guaranteed up to probability $\epsilon$ if $\widetilde{\gamma}$ is the initial state.
 [Dividing by ($1-\epsilon$) normalizes the distribution.]
 For work values outside the work tail, Crooks' Theorem can be reformulated as

 Since the RHS is monotonic,

 wherein the maximization is over the support of $\widetilde{p}_{\fwd}^{\epsilon}$.
 Taking the logarithm and rearranging yields